Updated: Jun 12

 My first goal is to manage my metabolic health.
 Simply, I seek to keep my weight down and seek to avoid 'empty calories.'
 Empty calories are calories from foods that do not provide the right balance of nutrient-rich calories.
 Some carbohydrates are examples of empty calories.
 A sweet roll may taste good, but it provides little nutritional content.
 Admittedly, I am in the 'eat to live' camp, rather than the 'live to eat' camp.
 In fact, I have made an effort to 'utilitize' food and its associated caloric and nutritional benefit.
 I do respect food in the context of its caloric and nutritional content.
 This framework encourages seeking life's pleasures from other sources.
 By the way, to my friends reading this, please still invite me to your dinner parties.
 Just because I utilitize food, does not mean I will not appreciate a tasty meal -- especially with your amazing company!

-I do my best to balance the calories consumed with the calories needed. [vii] I've learned how much I need to eat to be healthy and do my best to ignore hunger pangs when more calories are not needed.
-Keep in mind, hunger pangs are mostly an evolutionary and genetic holdover from a time when food and nutritional information were scarce.
-In general, we will live a healthier life with less calories than our evolutionary-ancient hunger pangs signal.
+I do my best to balance the calories consumed with the calories needed. [ix] I've learned how much I need to eat to be healthy and do my best to ignore hunger pangs when more calories are not needed.
+Remember, hunger pangs are mostly an evolutionary and genetic holdover from a time when food and nutritional information were scarce.
+In general, we will live a healthier life with fewer calories than our evolutionary-ancient hunger pangs signal.
 Metabolic health includes:

 Managing my blood pressure in the normal range;